 How wrong I was.

-“I want to know what the hell happened to you.
-Everything was fine with you – with us - until a few weeks ago.
-Then you pulled a complete one eighty on me.
+“I want to know what the hell happened with us.
+Everything was fine until a few weeks ago.
+Then it’s as if you pulled a complete one-eighty on me.
 Now you act like we’re complete strangers.
 What happened, Rose?
-Do you even remember the world we create when we’re together?
-Was that a lie too?
 Did I imagine the whole thing?”

-“No, you didn’t,” she said, begrudgingly making the admission.
+“No, you didn’t,” she said begrudgingly.
 “Things change, Kevin.
-Dennis’ mother called me and pushed me to give him another chance.”
+Dennis’s mother called me a few days ago.
+She asked me to give him another chance.”

-Pushed, indeed!
-I thought bitterly.
-Here it is.
+Here it is, I thought bitterly.
 That cheating bastard’s old bag of a mother emotionally blackmailed her.

-Rose’s estranged husband, Dennis, thought himself a master manipulator.
-Shortly after they wed, Dennis cheated on her with his best man’s wife, believing he could somehow get away with it.
-Assuming Rose told the truth, that betrayal occurred a little over six months ago, five when Rose and I met, although I didn’t know that at the time.
-Rose led me to believe their estrangement was much longer, with a divorce in the near future.
-Eventually divorce became impending divorce, which eventually became a separation.
+Dennis was Rose’s estranged husband.
+He thought himself a master manipulator.
+Shortly after he and Rose wed, Dennis cheated on her with his best man’s wife, believing he could somehow get away with it.
+Assuming Rose told the truth about that, his betrayal occurred a little over six months ago and five months before Rose and I met, although I didn’t know that at the time.
+Rose led me to believe their estrangement was much longer, with a divorce soon to occur.
+Divorce eventually became an impending divorce, which ultimately became a recent separation.
 Funny how lies work that way.
 They get all muddied as the truth begins to trickle down.

 I looked down at the change from my lunch purchase.
-One quarter, two dimes, and three pennies were scattered about the surface of the florescent orange serving tray.
+One quarter, two dimes, and three pennies lay scattered about the surface of the serving tray.
 I picked up the quarter and began fiddling with it.
-Rose noticed amid the uncomfortable silence.
-She shook her head.
-Some things never change, it said, a nod toward the nervous habit I entertain when stress is nigh.
-She’d witnessed it from me several times before, usually during her tales of Dennis’ deception.

 “He cheated on you,” I said, pointing out the obvious.
+I looked up.
 “What makes you think he won’t do it again?”